 Our City Council adopted a Green New Deal resolution in 2019 and recently released their Climate Action Plan 2030.
 There are some great actions in that plan!
 At the same time, not only are we way behind on many targets, there are decisions being made all the time that run counter to transitioning to a just, sustainable Santa Cruz for the people who live and work here and for the Amah Mutsun Tribal Band.
 The Green New Deal is a fabulous framework for a better Santa Cruz, but we need to filter each and every decision that we make through a lens of climate justice, right-relations, tenants’ and workers’ rights, and raising the standard of living for our poorest residents–a true “Health in All Policies.”
 This lens needs to be based not on our biases, perceived “common sense,” or cynical real estate interests, but on evidence-based research and consensus-building practices.
 Platitudes won’t get us to a real Green New Deal, and we can’t keep wasting time postponing the inevitable.

 We need to balance green development with environmental conservation and community needs for public green space.
 We should renovate buildings whenever possible and minimize new infrastructure for cars.
 When we build new affordable housing, we need to keep public open spaces with trees and benches within easy walking distance for elders, toddlers, and people with disabilities, especially as our world overheats.
-The Our Downtown, Our Future initiative is aligned with these needs and would help preserve public ownership of our land, without us having to give up our beloved library or plans for more affordable housing.
+Citizen ballot initiatives can be aligned with these needs and would help preserve public ownership of our land, without us having to give up either neighborhood character or plans for more affordable housing.

 Increased multimodal public transportation is key to economic and climate justice.
 It’s also nice to read or daydream while on the way to work or school, to bike safely in dedicated lanes, and have universally accessible sidewalks for people who use mobility devices to get around.
 With progressive taxes and a reconstructed city budget, we can subsidize bike and public transportation for city residents so that we can increase services and get more cars off the roads.

-We can also bring back the downtown trolley or create a new hop on-hop off service that would benefit tourists and locals alike.
+We can run the downtown trolley year-round or create a new hop on-hop off service that would benefit tourists and locals alike.
 Connect that with a congestion fee and parking lots on the periphery, and we can keep beach and boardwalk traffic from congesting neighborhoods so badly.

 We can shift our focus on policing to align with our values of Community Care with new programs for neighborhood Community Care Emergency Response Teams.
 Starting with downtown and city workers, we can use our highly capable community of mental health care professionals to train and support residents to help their neighbors with non-police problems.